top of page

 • Reduce how frequently technology interrupts your day

-• Microstress you cause on others will likely boomerang back to you
+• Micro-stress you cause on others will likely boomerang back to you

 I recommend reading the full article, The Hidden Toll of Microstress, in the Harvard Business Review.

-For engaged and recently married couples who want to manage money and the home as a team.
+I support couples who want to better manage money or the home as a team in their relationship.

 Winning ideas from experts to manage money and the home as a team.
 2023 Plutus Award Finalist: Best Couples or Family Content

 Winning ideas to manage money and the home as a team delivered to your inbox every two weeks.
+Click here to subscribe.
 You'll even receive a few free gifts!

 bottom of page